gniquyij/satsie/README.md

 # satsie

-## what is satsie
+## What is satsie

-a tool to check for your subscription updates.
+A tool for checking for the subscription updates.

 satsie is the pronunciation of '飒(sa) 尖(tsie)' in Shanghainese, which means sharp.

-## how satsie works
+## How satsie works

-compare the same source between different timestamps.
+Compare the same source between different timestamps.

-## why not other RSS tools in the market
+## Why not other RSS tools in the market

 - hard to find the RSS feeds (complicated to make one)
 - too many useless features like recommendation...i just need someone to tell me if any updates on my subscriptions
 - privacy

-## how to use
+## How to use

-### setup
+### Setup

 ```
-$ pip install satsie            # a virtualenv is recommended
+$ pip install satsie            # A virtualenv is recommended
-$ satsie sketch                 # generate a json file in your current directory for storing data
+$ satsie sketch                 # To generate a json file in your current directory for storing data
 ```

-### enjoy
+### Enjoy

 ```
 $ satsie